 Your local authority inspects you to check you are following the law.
 Inspectors can:

 Inspectors don’t have to give you warning but can carry these out as ‘secret shopper’ exercises.
 If they find a problem they can:

 - issue a non-compliance notice stating what you must do to fix the problem

 - impose a variable penalty

-- order you to publicise (eg adverts in local papers or posters in your store) that you’ve broken the law, what your penalty was and how you’re now complying
+- order you to publicise (such as adverts in local papers or posters in your store) that you’ve broken the law, what your penalty was and how you’re now complying

 Inspectors can order you to cover the cost of the investigation if you break the law.